aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/resample-images-for-excel-to-pdf-conversion/_index.md

 Please see the following sample code that describes how to perform the task using the Aspose.Cells API.
 The example converts a Microsoft Excel file to a PDF file while compressing the images in the file.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ResampleImagesforExceltoPDFConversion-ResampleImagesforExceltoPDFConversion.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ResampleImagesforExceltoPDFConversion-ResampleImagesforExceltoPDFConversion.java" >}}

 {{% alert color="primary" %}}